sparrett25/Codex-Cast/documents/Cast_StoryLine.md

 ----

-🌊📜 Tairo’s Narration: Unlocking the Training Grounds
+🌊📜 Papa’s Narration: Unlocking the Training Grounds

 "Traveler… pause for a moment and breathe.
 Do you feel it?
 The ripple has changed.
 The lake knows your presence now.
 You have faced your first outlaw, and the waters have answered.
 You have crossed the threshold.